-As part of a pilot agreement, corresponding authors affiliated with the University of California may publish open access in any of Wiley's hybrid journals or gold open access journals with institutional support from the UC libraries.
-The pilot covers articles accepted from January 1 to December 31, 2022.
+As part of a pilot agreement, corresponding authors affiliated with the University of California may publish open access in any of Wiley's hybrid journals or Wiley's fully gold open access journals1 with institutional support from the UC libraries.
+The pilot covers articles accepted from January 1 to December 31, 2023.

 For more information on Wiley’s open access agreement with the University of California, visit the University of California’s FAQ on the agreement.